-Club.
+Starlite Theatre was going to have a special show of the Walcott-Marciano fight for colored people, and that while Cohen appreciated the gesture, he wondered if African Americans are good enough to attend a special showing, why are they not good enough to attend the regular showing?
+"We are living in a time when we are either equal or not.
+But if this is not the time, let us hope that the time will come when we can go to a theatre of our choice, or any place!"
+He was a trustee of the First Baptist Church, a member of the Royal Arch Knights Templar; and a trustee of the Ephraim McDowell Memorial Hospital.
+He was active in the United Way, Boy Scouts, and the Kentucky Club.
 He was employed for 34 years at the Advocate, 28 of which were as the foreman of the pressroom, and his wife, Marjorie Ellen Cohen, was employed at Smith-Jackson Funeral Home.
 His wife, Marjorie E (Wright) Cohen, died 25 April 1994.
 Survivors include two daughters, Mrs. Allen (Janet) Howard of Forest Park, OH, and Patricia Johnson of Danville.

 Leonard Coulter, (pictured right) born 16 Dec 1950, died 14 Oct 2009, bur Cave Hill Cemetery, Louisville.
 He was a star athlete at Danville High School, where he was part of the 12th Region championship team in 1968, and was at the time of his death, still the school's all-time leading scorer.
 He earned First Team All-State honors in football in 1969, and his basketball jersey was retired in 2005.
 At Morehead State University, where he was inducted into the university's Hall of Fame, he was a three-time conference selection in the Ohio Valley Conference.
 He ranks seventh at Morehead in scoring and third in rebounding and held the school record for the most consecutive field goals at 13.
 He was also Morehead's first Black All-American.
 He was drafted by the Seattle SuperSonics basketball team in 1974.
-Coulter was survived by his daughter, Tiffany McDermott; his son, Leonard Coulter Jr.; his former wife, Zerelda Jean Coulter; his aunt, Agnes Lancaster and four grandchildren.849
+Coulter was survived by his daughter, Tiffany McDermott; his son, Leonard Coulter Jr.; his former wife, Zerelda Jean Coulter; his aunt, Agnes Lancaster and four grandchildren.
+853

 John Cowan, delegate to the Kentucky Republican Convention, 1871.
-There are several men named John Cowan who could have been this delegate.
+854 There are several men named John Cowan who could have been this delegate.
 One John Cowan was born in 1823, 1834 or 1840 according to various census records; he was a stone mason with significant real and personal estate in 1860 and 1870 and may be the John Cowan who was emancipated by Elizabeth Cowan prior to 1850 and was born about 1826.

 Susan (Penman) (Miller) Davis, founder of the Domestic Economy Club in 1898, one of the oldest women's clubs in Danville, was the daughter of Berry and Mary (Bell) Penman.
-Prior to her marriage to Samuel Davis, 30 Jan 1868, she had been married to Miller, by whom she had four children, including Edwin, Fannie, John, and Nannie; she also had Lillian, by Davis.
+Prior to her marriage to Samuel Davis, 30 Jan 1868, she had been married to

+Miller, by whom she had four children, including Edwin, Fannie,

+John, and Nannie; she also had Lillian, by Davis.
 As a leader of the DEC, she spearheaded work at Hilldale Cemetery, which until 1949 was not maintained by the city.
 Reports of neglect and overgrown vegetation plagued the cemetery for years, but Susan Davis kept up the fight to maintain the largest burial place for African Americans in Boyle County.
 In 1948, a plaque honoring her was erected at the east gate of the cemetery.
-She was born in 1841 or 1842, died 2 Mar 1925, and is buried at Hilldale along with her second husband, Samuel.
+S55 She was born in 1841 or 1842, died 2 Mar 1925, and is buried at Hilldale along with her second husband, Samuel.

-semi-pro baseball days in the 1940s.
+Danville's William E. "Bunny" Davis in his semi-pro baseball days in the 1940s.